patnaikshekhar/SalesforceLoginHelperChromeExtension/readme.md

 ## Installation

-The extension can be installed from the chrome app store (TODO Chrom App Store URL)
+The extension can be installed from the [chrome app store](https://chrome.google.com/webstore/detail/salesforce-login-helper/lphjfeeaniomnoomcplfomgonemdmplf)

 ## Features